tbemel/airbnb/README.md

 # airbnbCancel changes
-Data Science analysis of Air BNB listings for Seatle and Boston
+This ReData Science analysis of Air BNB listings for Seatle and Boston

 ## Table of Content
 1. Installations